| Written by Brandon

 function of assigning a unique identification code and does not

 disclose any structure, not even computer software.
+The Judge goes

 to state: "In this case, the Court cannot define the term